Types of Degrees Museum Studies Majors Are Getting

 |Hispanic or Latino||42|

-Museum Studies appeals to people across the globe.
+Students from other countries are interested in Museum Studies, too.
 About 7.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea